Peru Travel

 Languages Spoken

 In fact, it is estimated that over fifty different languages are used in the country, with many being native dialects.
-However, the top languages spoken in the country are Spanish, Quechua, Aymara.
+However, the top languages spoken in the country are Spanish, Quechua, and Aymara.
 Out of these three, Spanish is the most commonly spoken.

 Currency